jason-kerney/blog/_posts/2025/2025-07-15-tools-to-manage-tech-debt.md

 1. [Measures for How Likely is a Problem](#measures-for-how-likely-is-a-problem)
 2. [Measures of Severity of a Potential Problem](#measures-of-severity-of-a-potential-problem)

 Throughout this article, I talk about risks manifesting into problems.
 However, it needs to be stated that there are all kinds of problems.
-Some problems effect the customers of the system, others effect those who manage and maintain the system.
+Some problems affect the customers of the system, others effect those who manage and maintain the system.
 There is cost to both types of problems, so I do not differentiate between the two.
 Cost is cost, and when we evaluate the potential impact that will dictate the cost.

 ### A word about Ranking ###